Lost Your W-2? Here’s What To Do

-What to Do If You Lost Your W-2
+What To Do If You’ve Lost Your W-2

 Contact the IRS

-If you estimated your income incorrectly and filed your tax return based on that information, you’ll need to correct the return.
+If you estimated your income incorrectly and filed your return based on that information, you’ll need to correct the return.
 Amend your return using Form 1040X, Amended U.S. Individual Income Tax Return.
-Amending your return might change the amount of your refund or account balance, but it is necessary to correct the information.
-Be aware that it can take up to 16 weeks for your amended return to be processed.
+Filing an amended return could impact your refund or even require additional payment of taxes owed.
+It can also take up to 16 weeks for your amended to return to be processed.

 - How Long $1 Million in Savings Will Last in Every State